 In Gujarati weddings, couples only go around the fire four times.
 The aim is to follow dharma (righteous path), earn artha (wealth), experience Kama (love) and attain moksha (liberation).

-Seven vows of marriage
+Seven Vows of Marriage

 When I thought of vows, my first thought was the personalized and customized ones we see in movies.
 The Hindu marriage vows are slightly different in that we don’t have singular vows written by the couple.
 All the same, when you go through the process, you feel a tingle of excitement – as the momentousness of the time-tested tradition dawns on you.
 After all, these vows have been honoured, repeated and followed through the centuries.